 Most people have heard of the ginseng root, a traditional Chinese herb, and a staple in some energy drinks.
 Panax ginseng root grows mostly in the eastern hemisphere of the world, mainly in Korea and China.

-Ginseng root comes with a myriad of benefits, such as being a good source of antioxidants, helping heal damaged cells, and in recovery, and it can be used in the prevention of cancer as well, and in boosting the immune system.
+Ginseng root comes with a myriad of benefits, such as being a good source of antioxidants and helping heal damaged cells.
+Also, it can be used in the prevention of cancer and in boosting the immune system.